 - Prostate Cancer — not on hormone therapy

 - Women who want permanent sterilization — Essure and Tubal Ligation Observation

 - Urge incontinence — new bladder medication once every three months

 If you would like more information, including basic eligibility criteria and study site location regarding the above-mentioned studies, please call The Iowa Clinic Research office at 515.875.9815 or e-mail firstname.lastname@example.org.

-How Can You Take Part in a Medical Research Study?
+- How Can You Take Part in a Clinical Trial?

 Interested in being part of a study?
 Fill out this form, and we’ll contact you.